-According to research, every fifth vine in Croatia produces to Graševina.
-It is highly planted in Slavonia region, but it can be found almost anywhere in the continental region of Croatia.
-It thrives on cooler soils and continental climate.
+According to research, every fifth vine in Croatia produces Graševina.
+It is highly planted in the Slavonia region, but it can be found almost anywhere in the continental region of Croatia.
+It thrives on cooler soils and continental climates.

 The everyday wine of Central Europe, Graševina is also known as Welschriesling.
 It is one of the most popular white wine grapes in Croatia and is so common that it is widely considered to be indigenous.
 Graševina is a dry, fresh, aromatic white wine with apple-like notes.